AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_gateway.md

 ### Misc.
 * `allocate_new_eip` - (Optional) If set to false, use an available address in Elastic IP pool for this gateway.
 Otherwise, allocate a new Elastic IP and use it for this gateway.
 Available in Controller 2.7+.
 Valid values: true, false.
 Default: true.
 Option not available for Azure and OCI gateways, they will automatically allocate new EIPs.
 * `eip` - (Optional) Specified EIP to use for gateway creation.
 Required when `allocate_new_eip` is false.
 Available in Controller version 3.5+.
 Only supported for AWS and GCP gateways.
 * `enable_vpc_dns_server` - (Optional) Enable VPC DNS Server for gateway.
-Currently only supported for AWS and AWSGov gateways.
+Currently only supported for AWS, AWSGov and AWSChina gateways.
 Valid values: true, false.
 Default value: false.
 * `zone` - (Optional) Availability Zone.
 Only available for Azure and Public Subnet Filtering gateway.
 Available for Azure as of provider version R2.17+.
 * `enable_jumbo_frame` - (Optional) Enable jumbo frames for this gateway.
 Default value is true.
 * `tags` - (Optional) Map of tags to assign to the gateway.
-Only available for AWS, AWSGOV and Azure gateway.
+Only available for AWS, AWSGOV, AWSCHINA, Azure and AzureChina gateways.
 Allowed characters vary by cloud type but always include: letters, spaces, and numbers.
-AWS and AWSGOV allow the following special characters: + - = . _ : / @.
-Azure allows the following special characters: + - = . _ : @.
+AWS, AWSGOV and AWSChina allow the following special characters: + - = . _ : / @.
+Azure and AzureChina allows the following special characters: + - = . _ : @.
 Example: {"key1" = "value1", "key2" = "value2"}.
 * `tunnel_detection_time` - (Optional) The IPsec tunnel down detection time for the Gateway in seconds.
 Must be a number in the range [20-600].
 The default value is set by the controller (60 seconds if nothing has been changed). **NOTE: The controller UI has an option to set the tunnel detection time for all gateways.
 To achieve the same functionality in Terraform, use the same TF_VAR to manage the tunnel detection time for all gateways.** Available in provider R2.19+.
+* `storage_name` (Optional) Specify a storage account.
+Required if `cloud_type` is 2048 (AzureChina).
+Available as of Provider version 2.19+.

 ### Public Subnet Filtering Gateway